necroshine0/GraphLayoutLM/README.md

 Download the model weights and move it to a new directory named "pretrained".

 Download the [CORDv0](https://huggingface.co/datasets/naver-clova-ix/cord-v2) dataset and move it to a new directory named "datasets".

+Note that **CORDv0** dataset version is used.
+Should be downloaded manually or as unified .zip file.

 ```
 # Base CORD finetune